Hiring your first member of staff?

 They have to buy in to the degree that they know if there’s a deadline for 5pm to not be clock watching and then garbing their coat to leave just as the clock ticks over at 4.59.59.
 This characteristic can be shown by those who ask ‘how can I help’ or ‘shall I do that for you’?

-They have to be able to feel that they’re improving the current team dynamic with new and varied skills.
+They must feel they’re improving your current team dynamic with new and varied skills

 They have to be able to be capable of knowing that what they’re doing is so vital to you that, without them there, your business would still be surviving but it may not be growing.
 They need to understand their importance and really get off on that, that has to excite them.
 It’s key to know that this is not an ego thing.